 On a £100,000 mortgage with an interest rate of 4%, you would pay £528 per month over a term of 25 years.

-If you put £15,000 savings in an account linked to an offset mortgage instead, you could pay:
+If you put £15,000 savings in an account linked to a mortgage offset account instead, you could pay:

 £580 per month over a term of 18 years and 11 months (clearing the mortgage six years and one month faster)